-PolyIC-stimulated NK cells or LAK obtained as previously described were used as effectors and incubated at the indicated effector/target ratio for 4 hr at 37°C with different tumor cell lines, previously labeled with 51Cr, in a final volume of 200 μ l of complete RPMI.
-For redirected killing experiments, NK cell effectors were incubated with the FcR+ human tumor B cell line, Daudi, in the presence of anti-Ly49D (SED85, mIgG1), kindly provided by D. Raulet, or of respective isotype control mAb at a final concentration of 20 μ g/ml.
-After incubation, cells were centrifuged, and 100 μ l of each culture supernatant was collected.
-Released 51Cr was measured in a Packard γ -counter.
-Data are expressed as mean \pm standard deviation of triplicate samples.
+PolyIC-stimulated NK cells or LAK cells obtained as previously described were used as effectors and incubated at the indicated effector-target ratio for 4 hours at 37°C with different tumor cell lines, previously labeled with 51Cr, in a final volume of 200 μ L complete RPMI.
+For redirected killing experiments, NK cell effectors were incubated with the FcR+ human tumor B-cell line, Daudi, in the presence of anti-Ly49D (SED85, mIgG1), kindly provided by D. Raulet, or of respective isotype control mAbs at a final concentration of 20 μ g/mL.
+After incubation, cells were centrifuged, and 100 μ L each culture supernatant was collected.
+Released 51Cr was measured in a Packard γ -counter (Perkin Elmer, Boston, MA).
+Data are expressed as mean plus or minus SD of triplicate samples.